natcap/invest.users-guide/source/roadmap.rst

 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 + Functionality for raster inputs: The current model accepts point and polygon data but not raster inputs.
 We anticipate that users working with fisheries data, in particular, may have raster data that they would like to use as model inputs.
-Future releases will accommodate use of raster data.
+Future releases will accommodate the use of raster data.
-+ Output options - absolute values:  The current model calculates and Importance Score based on input of where human uses occur and, optionally, their relative weighting.
++ Output options - absolute values:  The current model calculates an Importance Score based on inputs about where human uses occur and, optionally, their relative weighting.
 Users can base these weights on a variety of metrics, including catch and revenue, but the outputs are still scaled to a score, not an absolute value.
 In future releases, users will have the option to output Importance Scores and absolute values.

 Additional models under development